Frequently Asked Questions

 We believe young people most impacted by environmental and economic challenges deserve direct access to leadership opportunities, mentorship, and careers shaping the future of climate resilience.

-Students are introduced to a wide range of climate-related careers across sectors, including:
+Throughout the two years, students are introduced to a wide range of climate-related careers across sectors, including:

 Clean energy · Construction trades · Agriculture · Entrepreneurship · Public policy · Education · Communications · Manufacturing · Environmental advocacy · Infrastructure · Sustainability